chatox/networks-science-course/theory/README.md

 * Watch this 10-minutes [numerical example on min-cut and max-flow](https://www.youtube.com/watch?v=u6FkNw16VJA) by Patrick JMT.
 * Watch this 2-minutes [explanation of the duality of min-cut and max-flow](https://www.youtube.com/watch?v=RwhEF-LXzaE)
-* Read the [chapter 9](http://networksciencebook.com/chapter/9) of the book by Barabási for some advanced topics
+* Read the [sections 9.1-9.2](http://networksciencebook.com/chapter/9) of the book by Barabási

-:construction: Material below this line is under construction.

-## Session 8: Community detection
+## Session 8: Dense sub-graphs

 ### Before class